Concepts

 - Enable VLAN tagging to associate one or more VLANs with a single interface.

-- Propagate VLANs directly onto the network interfaces of servers.
+- Propagate VLANs directly to the network interfaces of the servers.

 Network Interface Aggregation

 Each server is equipped with two network interfaces.
-These interfaces can be used independently or combined to improve performance and provide redundancy:
+These interfaces can be used independently or combined for improved performance and redundancy:

 Network Performance

-The performance of network interfaces is directly tied to the chosen blade class.
-For example:
+The performance of network interfaces is directly related to the chosen blade class.
+Example:

-- ECO blades provide 2 x 10 Gbit/s connectivity.
+- ECO blades offer 2 x 10 Gbit/s connectivity.

-- STANDARD and higher-tier blades offer 2 x 25 Gbit/s connectivity.
+- STANDARD blades and above feature 2 x 25 Gbit/s connectivity.

-These network options ensure reliable, flexible, and workload-adapted connectivity suitable for a wide range of professional workloads.
+These network options ensure reliable, flexible connectivity tailored to a variety of professional workloads.